Genome-Function-Initiative-Oxford/CREST-GV/README.md

 	-cn/--collection_name [Data collection name, available 'cad', 'calderon', 'catlas_fetal', 'catlas_adult', 'erythoid_d7_d10_d13_d17', 'h1_hescs', 'immune_cell', 'ludwig2019', 'mpal', 'pancreatic_pbmc', and 'super_pbmc'.] : str \
 	-incp/--in_house_collection_path [In house data collection path (<path-to-directory>/<collection-name>).] : str \
 	-l100/--less100 [Boolean variable to force the software to run also with less than 100 variants per file.] : bool \
-	-g25k/--greater25k [Boolean variable to check if you want to run ESVAR on more than 25k variants.] : bool \
+	-g25k/--greater25k [Boolean variable to check if you want to run CREST-GV on more than 25k variants.] : bool \
 	-gc/--get_coverage [Run only coverage calculation.
 Enrichment score will be ignored.] : bool \
-	-ra/--run_all [Run ESVAR for all data collection.
+	-ra/--run_all [Run CREST-GV for all data collection.
 If -cn or -incp are set, they will be ignored.] : bool

 ```

 ***

-### Output ESVAR result
+### Output CREST-GV result

-ESVAR will create the following tree-like format result (see [heatmap_test folder](https://github.com/Genome-Function-Initiative-Oxford/ESVAR/tree/main/heatmap_test) example).
+CREST-GV will create the following tree-like format result (see [heatmap_test folder](https://github.com/Genome-Function-Initiative-Oxford/CREST-GV/tree/main/heatmap_test) example).

 ```
 heatmap_test